rethinkdb/rethinkdb-rs/api/javascript/accessing-rql/run.md

 been committed to disk.
 - `groupFormat`: what format to return `grouped_data` and `grouped_streams` in (default: `'native'`).
   Set this to `'raw'` if you want the raw pseudotype.
+- `noreply`: set to `true` to not receive the result object or cursor and return immediately.

 If no callback is provided, a promise will be returned.